rslewenstein/rslewenstein/README.md

 - ⭐ I'm Rafael.
 - 👨‍💻 I have + 5 years of experience using .Net/.Netcore(C#).
 - 👨‍💻 I have + 11 years of experience in IT.
 - 💻 I'm a Back-end developer.
-I've been working as Backend Software Engineer(Golang).
+I've been working as Backend Software Engineer.
 - 🎮 I like to play games.

 <center>